nccoos/hfr_reprocessing/README.md

 Python scripts for reprocessing CODAR HFR for all NC stations (DUCK, HATY, CORE, OCRA) from 2003 to 2022.

 ### Overview
-Python scripts run each site for each year (e.g. run_SITE_YYYY.py).
-Each site has its own set of run scripts and CODAR config files.
+Python scripts run reprocessing from spectra to radial velocities for each site for each year (e.g. run_SITE_YYYY.py).
+Each site has its own set of run scripts and CODAR RadialConfig files.
 Each script can run SpectraOfflineProcessing (SOP) or qccodar processing step or both.
+Each script has 12 command string lists that allow the processing to transition to a new set of RadialConfigs mid-month.
+Each annual run script can then be tailored to follow the history of changes that occurred at the site.
+These changes mihgt include the following:
+   - moving the position of the Rx antenna or changing it's orientation -- change made in `Header.txt`.
+   - replacement of Rx cables or repaired cut resulting in change in phases and a new measured pattern -- change in `Phases.txt` and new `MeasPattern.txt`

 Run a script from the command line